Astro’s internationalization (i18n) features allow you to adapt your project for an international audience.

 /[locale]/ folder names must match exactly the

-locales in the list, and your routing must correspond to whether or not you have a localized folder for your default language.
+path value), and your routing configuration must correspond to whether or not you have a localized folder for your default language.
 Every other supported language must have its own localized folder.

 Astro’s i18n routing combined with one of Astro’s on-demand server rendering modes (

 output:'hybrid') allow you to access two properties for browser language detection: